First financial steps

 - Asking girls to pay a joiner’s fee to pay for things like books.

 - Spreading the cost over the year in subscriptions, paid by girls either weekly or termly.

-- Applying for a loan from local guiding.
-This could be from district, division or county level.
+- Applying for a grant from local guiding.
 Talk to your commissioner about what is available.

 Young members pay a unit subscription to cover the day-to-day costs of the unit, such as books, badges and equipment.
 It’s important that the unit subscription is realistic so that it covers unit costs but doesn’t put girls off coming.

-In addition, every year Girlguiding collects an annual subscription – or membership fee – for all members active on GO.
-The income from the annual subscriptions goes towards the making of resources, insurance for guiding activities, and training and support for adult volunteers.
-The membership subscription fee varies according to costs in different counties, divisions and districts.
+As well as the unit subscription, every year Girlguiding collects an annual subscription – or membership fee – for all members active on GO.
+This money goes towards the making of resources, insurance and training and support for adult volunteers.
+The subscription varies according to costs in different areas.